eXascaleInfolab/resmerge/README.md

 Execution Options:
 ```
 $ ./resmerge -h
-resmerge 1.1
+resmerge 1.2

-Merge multiple clusterings (resolution/hierarchy levels) with optional
+Merge multiple clusterings (resolution/hierarchy levels) outputting only the
-filtering of clusters by size and nodes filtering by base.
+unique clusters with the optional their filtering by the size and nodes
+filtering by the specified base.

 Usage: resmerge [OPTIONS] clusterings...